jfpettit/jfpettit/README.md

 ## I'm currently exploring:

-- 💨 `jit`-able RL environments
-- 🐈 Quantum ML
+- 🔬 ML for bio

 ## I'm learning about: